 If you're a lover of all interior décor like we are, it can be difficult to nail down your forever style.
 The good news is you never have to limit yourself to just one.
 This blue bathroom fuses multiple influences to create a look all its own.
 We love how the small tile on the top half of the walls feel modern, while the blue subway tile evokes a more traditional vibe.
-The two styles come together to create a timeless, but fun look.
+The two styles come together to create a timeless but fun look.

-As you know, different shades and tones of blue have the power to exude a variety of styles and feelings, so why settle on just one?
-This deconstructed ombre effect on the walls, paired with silver and metallic accents feels so luxurious.
+As you know, different shades of blue have the power to exude a variety of styles and feelings, so why settle on just one?
+This deconstructed ombre effect on the walls, paired with silver and metallic accents, feels so luxurious.
 Recreate the look with the help of a peel-and-stick wallpaper mural or, if you're feeling artistic, DIY a masterpiece using multiple shades of blue paint and a sponge technique.

 Keep It Monochromatic

 Navy is one of those shades that can transform any space into a sophisticated sanctuary in a snap.
 The only thing that can make it even more striking is incorporating more of it.
-Pairing the same statement shade on the walls and cabinets, like this bathroom, feels so expensive, a bit moody, and oh so Instagrammable.
+Pairing the same statement shade on the walls and cabinets, like this bathroom, feels luxe, a bit moody, and oh so Instagrammable.
 Our point: When in doubt, add more navy.